Eistam/CIND820-Project/README.md

 Categorical variables translated to intergers for easy data analysis.

 ## Train-Test Split of unbalanced Dataset
 Unbalanced dataset is used to run the train and test for the various classifiers.
+Report results of the classifiers generated.

 ## Train-Test Split of Balanced Dataset
 Dataset is balanced and is used to run the train and test for the various classifiers.
+Report results of the classifiers generated.